May 14, 2026

 Limitations

-Google Docs Voice Typing only functions within Google Docs, Slides, and Drawings when using Chrome.
-You can't dictate in Gmail, other browsers, or any apps outside Google Workspace.
+Google Docs Voice Typing only functions within Google Docs, Slides, and Drawings when using Chrome, Edge, or Safari.
+You can't use voice input in Gmail, other browsers, or any apps outside Google Workspace.
 This creates constant workflow interruptions when switching between applications.

 Bottom Line